 THE GLASGOW GREATS

 Glasgow has produced many influential architects over the years, with their buildings and exhibits on display for people still to enjoy.
 The city’s forward thinking approach to design also means that many world famous architects have been invited to design commissions.
 Architects, like with musicians and contemporary artists, are drawn to Glasgow – creatives continue to converge, be inspired and flourish here.

 Stirlingshire-born Alexander “Greek” Thompson took much of his inspiration from the Greeks, Egyptians and other ancient civilisations, with him putting this into practice in his many Glasgow buildings, which included blocks of tenements, suburban villas and three extraordinary Presbyterian churches.

 The St Vincent Street Church is the only intact survivor of his churches, with its design offering great insight into his style.

 Charles Rennie Mackintosh was a pioneering Glaswegian architect and designer and is known as one of the most creative figures of the 20th century and as a leading figure in the European Art Nouveau movement.
+As an architect, designer and artist, Glasgow’s most famous son has left a magnificent legacy of buildings, drawings, designs and motifs stamped upon his home city.
+From the gothic splendour of the lesser-known Queen's Cross Churchto the intricately restored tearoom and cultural heritage attraction, Mackintosh at the Willow, to his final city commission and one of his masterpieces, Scotland Street School - his distinctive style is apparent.
 Read more about how you can experience Mackintosh in Glasgow.